koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/filesystem-access.md

 ### fsReadStream Method

-The `fsReadStream` method takes in one argument:
+The `fsReadStream` method accepts one argument:

 - `imagepath`: A `string` to the image path